 Hellenic Petroleum S.A. has provided letters of comfort and guarantees in favour of banks as security for loans granted by them to Elpedison B.V.
-The outstanding amount of these as at 30 June 2019 was \in 83 million (31 December 2018: \in 83 million).
+The outstanding amount of these as at 30 September 2019 was €109 million (31 December 2018: €83 million) (See also Note 25).

 - b) Government related entities which are under common control with the Group due to the shareholding and control rights of the Hellenic State and with which the Group has material transactions or balances are:

 - Public Power Corporation Hellas S.A.

 - Hellenic Armed Forces

 - Road Transport S.A.

+- Hellenic Gas Transmission System Operator S.A.